lkk688/edgeAI/docs/curriculum/00_sjsujetsontool_guide.md

 Starts the `llama.cpp` server (C++ GGUF LLM inference engine) on port 8000.
 Loads a `.gguf` model and serves an HTTP API for tokenized prompt completion.

-### 🐍 `sjsujetsontool run <script.py>`

-Runs any Python script inside the preconfigured container.
-Ensures all ML/AI libraries and GPU drivers are properly set up.

 ### 🚀 `sjsujetsontool fastapi`